Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case B: Type Onsite
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Check the "include onsite challenges" checkbox
+3. Check the "include onsite challenges" checkbox

 Expected:
 * The "include onsite challenges" checkbox should be checked